conduktor/conduktor-coding-challenge/software-engineers/README.md

 # If you use Kotlin

-Here are additional stuff you should be using with Kotlin (we are!):
+Here are additional stuff you should be using with Kotlin:

-- [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) not basic `Thread`s to work with async stuff.
-It provides a more granular level, works with Fibers, can scale massively without impact, provide automatic supervision (parent-child relationships), etc.
+- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html): don't use basic `Thread`s to do async stuff.
+Coroutine are like Fibers, can scale massively without impact and provide automatic supervision (parent-child relationships).
+This is idiomatic in Kotlin.
-- [`Flow`](https://kotlinlang.org/docs/reference/coroutines/flow.html) to make continuous data processing easier to code (like RxJava, Reactor, Akka Streams, ZIO Streams etc.)
+- [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html): equivalent of RxJava, Reactor, Akka Streams, ZIO Streams etc. in Kotlin
-- [Arrow kt](https://arrow-kt.io/) to work with more functional programming data structures (Either, Validated, traverse...)
+- [Arrow](https://arrow-kt.io/): the Functional companion to Kotlin's Standard Library (Either, Validated, traverse, etc.)